-Includes preferred shares, which will be converted on a one-for-one basis upon the closing of this offering.
-Basic net loss per common share and diluted net loss per common share are the same because outstanding options and convertible loans (to the extent outstanding during the applicable time period) would be anti-dilutive due to our net loss in these periods.
+(2) Basic net loss per common share and diluter de loss in these periods.
+(3) Basic net loss per common share and diluter de loss per common share are the same because outstanding options and convertible loans (to the extent outstanding during the applicable time period) would be anti-dilutive due to our net loss in these periods.